Cache plugins (kind of) clean your WordPress database, but they don’t let you remove tables left behind by old plugins.

 1. Backup Your WordPress Database

-You shouldn’t have to worry about this, but just in case anything goes wrong, at least you will have a backup.
-Install the plugin, go to the UpdraftPlus settings, and connect a third party service to download your files to (I use Dropbox).
-Afterwards, you can do a 1-click backup.
+You shouldn’t have to worry about this but in case anything goes wrong, you’ll have a backup.
+Install the plugin, go to your UpdraftPlus settings, and connect a third party service to download your files to (I use Dropbox).
+Once that’s done, you can do a 1-click backup.
 I normally don’t do this for regular maintenance but in case you’re not comfortable, a backup is always a good idea.

 2. Install WP-Optimize

 Install the WP-Optimize plugin then go to WP-Optimize → Database.